How to Spend 2 Epic Days in Olympic National Park

 Big Meadow Trail

-The Big Meadow Trail is a loop trail that is flat and easy.
-The trailhead is at the Hurricane Ridge Visitor Center.
-The .25-mile trail is paved making it easy to follow.
+The .25-mile trail is paved, making it easy to follow.
 The trail winds through the alpine meadows.
 You’ll have the chance to see alpine flowers, some wildlife, and views of the mountain range.

-Even if you want to move quickly this a great trail to consider.
-It won’t take long but the payoff is great!
+Even if you want to move quickly, this a great trail to consider.
+It won’t take long, but the payoff is great!

 Cirque Rim Trail